Expanding Into New Markets

 Open Questions

-• What do the competitors look like?
+• What do competitors look like?

 Mapping adjacent market opportunities

 As a squad we explored adjacent markets and identified competitors.
 We were keen to look for whitespace in the market and see what aligned with products we were most excited about and would use internally.
-This is always a good razor for us.
+This is a good razor for us.
 Is there whitespace?
 Can we be competitive?
 Would we build it for ourselves?

 New markets mapping in FigJam